Édouard Herriot

 Édouard Marie Herriot ([edwaʁ ma.ʁi ɛʁjo]; 5 July 1872 – 26 March 1957) was a French Radical politician of the Third Republic who served three times as Prime Minister (1924–1925; 1926; 1932) and twice as President of the Chamber of Deputies.
 He led the first Cartel des Gauches.
 Under the Fourth Republic, he served as President of the National Assembly until 1954.
-An historian by occupation, Herriot was elected to the Académie Française's eighth seat in 1946.
+A historian by occupation, Herriot was elected to the Académie Française's eighth seat in 1946.
+He served as Mayor of Lyon for more than 45 years, from 1905 until his death, except for a brief period from 1940 to 1945, when he saw his movements variously restricted for opposing the Vichy regime.

 Life

-Hérriot was born at Troyes, France on 5 July 1872.
-He served as Mayor of Lyon from 1905 until his death, except for a brief period from 1940 to 1945, when he was exiled to Germany for opposing the Vichy regime.
-As mayor, Herriot improved relations between municipal government and local unions, increased public assistance funds, and began an urban renewal programme, amongst other measures.
+Herriot was born at Troyes, France on 5 July 1872.
+As Mayor of Lyon, Herriot improved relations between municipal government and local unions, increased public assistance funds, and began an urban renewal programme, amongst other measures.
 He died in Lyon on 26 March 1957.
-He allegedly went through a Deathbed conversion to Catholicism with Cardinal Pierre-Marie Gerlier, and was buried at the Loyasse Cemetery "with church ritual".
+He went through a Deathbed conversion to Catholicism with Cardinal Pierre-Marie Gerlier, and was buried at the Loyasse Cemetery "with church ritual".